Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ### The `LanguagePlugin` interface

-To make your language-pack recognized by Boomega you have to supply it in your [LanguagePlugin](/boomega-i18n/src/main/kotlin/com/dansoftware/boomega/plugin/LanguagePlugin.kt) implementation:
+To make your [LanguagePack](dev/LANGUAGE_GUIDE.md#the-languagepack-class) recognized by Boomega you have to supply it in your [LanguagePlugin](/boomega-i18n/src/main/kotlin/com/dansoftware/boomega/plugin/LanguagePlugin.kt) implementation:

 <table>